No Fixed Abode NGO - Vailla Vakinaista Asuntoa Ry

 • People can choose how to be involved with services.
 Giving up intoxicants completely is not required – instead, the approach is one of harm reduction, in a way that respects the person’s autonomy.

-• Staff meets the inhabitants as equals, to build trust and to empower them.
+• Staff members meet the inhabitants as equals, to build trust and empower them.

-• Staff supports each person’s integration into the community and helps them to build strong networks.
+• Staff supports each person’s integration into the community and helps them build strong networks.

-• Vva still runs housing unit SÄLLIKOTI, with 28 apartments, that was the first piloting project for housing first model in Finland.
+• Vva still runs housing unit SÄLLIKOTI, with 28 apartments, which was the first piloting project for housing first model in Finland.

 You can inform the Yökiitäjä staff on duty at night, if you are worried about someone sleeping rough, or if you notice someone whom you believe to be homeless.